vporton/coding_challenge/README.md

 The format of the reponse can be viewed with this `http://127.0.0.1:8000/from-git/test`.

+Error codes:

+OK
+: No error

+ERR2
+: Cannot read from an upstream server

+ERR3
+: Wrong request

+ERRX
+: All other errors

 ## Implementation and performance notes

 It was tested only with Python 3.7 instead of Python 3.6 because